DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

 ## Setting up your application for logging
 1. Use the application from the first lab (or setup steps from the fisrt lab).
-2. Add the console logging provider to `project.json`:
+2. Add the `Microsoft.Extensions.Logging.Console` package to `project.json`:

     ```JSON
       "dependencies": {